jeremehancock/kodi-addons/.github/ISSUE_TEMPLATE/--dmca.md

 **Which channel?**

 **Ownership verification**
-Please provide details so that the ownership of the content can be verified.
+Please provide details so that the your ownership of the content can be verified.